them-es/Billy/readme.txt

 == Changelog ==

+= 1.6.3 =
+* Tested in PHP 7.4 and updated composer.json to prevent a fatal error (Using PHP 8.0+ is still advised!)

 = 1.6.2 =
 * Bugfix: React warning "Uncaught ReferenceError: editEntityRecord is not defined" in invoice meta
 * Upgrade third-party dependencies